 Download the Instructor's Guide, plug in the Discussion Slides, and provide your students with the Participant Guide.
-Empower your students with the tools necessary to address explicit adult content in your school.
+Empower your students with the tools necessary to address explicit adult content, sexual assault and Human Trafficking in your school.

 The Third Talk™ Education Bundle is a comprehensive, step-by-step guide for teachers, counselors and administrators to identify, address and educate students on how to avoid exposure to adult content in their school and student body.